microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 }
 ```
 ### Postprocess the `output` with the VAEDecoder
-After the inference loop is complete the resulting tensor is scaled and then sent to the `vae_decoder` model to decode the image.
+After the inference loop is complete, the resulting tensor is scaled and then sent to the `vae_decoder` model to decode the image.
 Lastly the decoded image tensor is converted to an image and saved to disc.

 ```csharp
 public static Tensor<float> Decoder(List<NamedOnnxValue> input)